tanchunsiong/Zoom_MeetingSDK_Windows_RawDataDemos/README.md

   "zak": ""
 }
 ```
 - a folder named "SDK" with the Zoom SDK libraries.
 These are not included in the repo.
 They can be downloaded from the Zoom SDK website.
+The file/folder structure within the SDK folder should be as follows:
 	- x64
 	- x86
 	- CHANGELOG.MD